andrew henderson menu

 However, most of these countries don’t offer citizenship very easily.
 You’ll need to meet strict residency and other requirements to become a citizen, and it won’t be cheap, either.

 Getting a residence permit is a different story.
-I’ve helped plenty of people get residency in territorial tax countries, and I even have my own residence permit in Malaysia.
+We’ve helped plenty of people get residency in territorial tax countries.

 They’re aligned with Russia more than the West – and Russia is not trying to raise their taxes in a meaningful way.
-More importantly, because of its large diaspora, if Armenia tried to introduce citizenship-based taxation or were to raise taxes, they wouldn’t be able to pull it off.
+More importantly, because of its large diaspora, if Armenia tried to introduce citizenship-based taxation or were to raise taxes, it wouldn’t be possible.

 They would be so unpopular.